-Permission groups basically allow you to set up logical permission groupings for your organisation and assign them to role profiles.
+Permission groups allow you to set up logical permission groupings for your organisation and assign them to role profiles.
 Roles profiles, in turn, are assigned to users.
 So, what features and functionalities users have access to is determined by the permission group assigned to the role(s) the user holds.

-On default, Assemble will have the following permission groups configured:
+As default, Assemble will have the following permission groups configured:

 - This is usually aimed at users who are classed as volunteers without any supervisory functions within the organisation.